DivadNojnarg/blogdown_sources/content/blog/awesomeDashboards.md

 ```

 Notice that I used `tagAppendChild(collapseTag, closableTag)` to update the collapseTag
 by adding it the closableTag.
-It would even be better if you created a boxToolTag
+Since it could be confusing to add
-for which you would add collapseTag and closableTag such as (it could be confusing to add
+the closable tag to the collapsible one, it would even be better if you created a boxToolTag
-the closable tag to the collapsivle tag):
+for which you would add collapseTag and closableTag such as:

 ```
 boxToolTag <- NULL